In this article, we’ll cover the following subjects:

 Additionally, IT Auditors can access the new responsive page by navigating to “My client group” and then selecting “Sensitive Data Access Audit” from the “Quick Actions” menu, all in alignment with Oracle GDPR Security Profile.
 This user-friendly interface empowers auditors to effectively manage and monitor sensitive data access.

 Feel free to refer to the visual guide, “Fig 1: Manage Administrator Profile Values,” for further clarity on the process.
 This comprehensive approach ensures that your organization can actively engage in auditing sensitive data access within Oracle HCM Cloud’s 21B Release while aligning with Oracle GDPR Security Profile.

 Fig 3: Oracle HCM Sensitive Data Access Audit

-Users can get this information from the “Workforce Management – Sensitive Data Access Audit Real Time” subject area.
-Enables us to track and report the details about the sensitive data that is accessed from the Oracle HCM Cloud page.
+To retrieve information about sensitive data access, users can utilize the “Workforce Management – Sensitive Data Access Audit Real Time” subject area.
+This subject area is designed to facilitate real-time tracking and reporting of sensitive data accessed through the Oracle HCM Cloud page.